 The Young Playwrights Festival is our longest running learning program that encourages expression and creativity in students across the state.
 Each spring, we invite and receive hundreds of play submissions from participants in our residencies, and many more from students across Maryland.
 Playwrights in grades K-12 submit their short plays, and each year up to six plays are chosen to receive a professional production produced by Baltimore Center Stage.
-All YPF playwrights whose work is chosen for a full production are assigned a mentor to help them refine and edit their scripts before the plays are presented onstage.
+All YPF playwrights whose work is chosen for a full production will receive dramaturgical mentorship to help them refine and edit their scripts before the plays are performed onstage.

 The Young Playwrights Festival (YPF) is a historic education program at BCS.
 The YPF Residency is a component of YPF, where one of our Teaching Artists will work hands on with you and your students through a fun and engaging curriculum to assist in the development of literacy, reading, and creative writing skills.
 Through 8 sessions, typically running the length of one class period, our Teaching Artists will work alongside you to help your students write their very own short plays.